kkksniz/Canoe.github.io/_pages/about.md

 For more info
 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/), the [growing wiki](https://github.com/academicpages/academicpages.github.io/wiki), and you can always [ask a question on GitHub](https://github.com/academicpages/academicpages.github.io/discussions).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful.

+Hi!
+I'm a third-year undergraduate student at [University of Chinese Academy of Science](https://www.ucas.ac.cn/).
+Currently, my research interests include LLM Watermarking, and more interests are yet to be explored.